xoubish/SOMfit/README.md

 # SOMfit

-Training a SOM with model SEDs and mapping observed data to it.
+Training a SOM with model SEDs (BC03) and mapping observed data (COSMOS) to it, using the SOMPY code.